bryhlee/bryhlee.github.io/blog/_posts/2023-09-14-snow-dynamic.md

 {% include lazyload.html img="/assets/img/snow-dynamic/demo.gif" %}

 During this project, I navigated through several technical challenges, including performance limitations and the use of Unreal 5.1's Virtual Heightfield Mesh (VHM) plugin.
-Ultimately, a mix of various techniques were required to achieve the desired snow trail effect.
-For a detailed breakdown of my experience solving these problems, please read the [associated blog post](/blog/2023/09/14/snow-dynamic).
+Ultimately, a mix of various techniques were required to achieve the desired snow trail effect, including leveraging Nanite tesselation.

-In today's blog, I'll be detailing how I implemented realistic snow dynamics in Unreal Engine 5.1 using virtual runtime textures.

 # Inspiration for the Project